lyon-fnal/devenv/README.md

 /Users -alldirs -mapall=502:20 -no_subtree_check -async localhost
 ```

- Be sure to replace the `502` with your user ID and the `20` with your group id.
+ Be sure to replace the `502` with your user ID and the `20` with your group ID.
 Note that the `localhost` means your files will not be exported outside of your laptop, so this is safe.
 Save with `Ctrl-x Ctrl-c`.

  Now, edit `/etc/nfs.conf` with `sudo emacs -nw /etc/nfs.conf`.
 Add the following line,
  ```